akhtarshahnawaz/Walrus-Swift-SDK/README.md

-**WalrusSDK** is a Swift framework designed for seamless uploading, downloading, and caching of binary blobs through configurable publisher and aggregator services.
+**WalrusSDK** is a Swift framework designed for seamless uploading, downloading, and caching of binary blobs, and streaming through configurable publisher and aggregator services with the Walrus HTTP API.
 It offers a flexible and secure client, `WalrusClient`, to interact with your backend APIs, handling data transfers and caching efficiently with support for both secure and insecure (non-SSL-validated) connections.

 This framework is compatible with **iOS 15.0+** and **macOS 12.0+**.